apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

  * Extra Doors:
    * Meridian Metroplex hub door
    * Skywell-27 post-thruster-disabling door
+   * Gate to the back half of the Homestead, in Splinterlands
    * A couple doors from DLC6
  * Other Additions:
    * Slot Machines